dmadru/Sample-Restaurant-Webpage-JS-CSS/README.md

 # Sample-Restaurant-Webpage-JS-CSS
-Sample webpage made for a fake restaurant using JS and CSS.
+Sample webpage made for a restaurant using JS and CSS.